Edogawe Tokyo, Japan Travel Guide

 A variety of international restaurants (Chinese, Korean, Italian, Indian, etc.) are available.

-These are found specifically around major stations in Edogawa, providing for various tastes.
+These are found focusing on the area around major stations in Edogawa, providing for various tastes.

 From casual cafes to ethnic eateries, many options for non-Japanese meals.

-Seek out establishments near transportation hubs for the broadest selection.
+Seek out establishments near transportation hubs of the broadest selection.

-Awareness is growing, but dedicated options are rare.
+Consciousness is increasing, but dedicated options are rare.
 HappyCow app aids in broader Tokyo.

 Extremely limited in Edogawa.
 Find dedicated options mainly in central Tokyo.